kodecocodes/vt_android_mvvm/v1/for_instructor/03-building-the-model.markdown

 The view package has Activity, Adapter, and other classes that make up the app UI.
 We'll talk about the View classes in a later video.

 In this video, we'll build out the classes in the model package.
-The starter code includes some code for persisting to Room database, which will do in a later video.
+The starter project includes some code for persisting to a Room database, which we'll also do in a later video.

-There are some classes that we'll use for creature attributes, and some blank classes that we'll start filling out in this video.
+There are some classes that we'll use for creature attributes, and some empty classes that we'll start filling out in this video.

-I'll build a run the starter app now to get a sense of what we want the app to look like.
+I'll build and run the starter app now to get a sense of what we want the app to look like.

-The first screen will later be used to show the list of creatures we've created.
+The first screen will later be used to show the list of creatures that  we've created.

-There's a menu option we'll later use to clerar all creatures.
+There's a menu option we'll use later use to clear all creatures.

 Hitting the floating action button, we see the Add Creature screen, which is where we'll work for most of the course.